 If you live nearby or happen to be on the North Shore, then Friday Night Live is well worth checking out.
 The cost is usually $12 online, $15 at the door and free for children ages 12 and under.
 It’s a pretty good deal, especially as admission includes snacks and even pizza!
 Special events are $25.

-For tickets and more information see the Friday Night Live website.
+For more information see the Friday Night Live Facebook page.

 About Friday Night Live